nodoubtz/firebase-js-sdk/docs-devsite/vertexai.imagenmodel.md

 ## ImagenModel.generateImagesGCS()

+> This API is provided as a preview for developers and may change based on feedback that we receive.
+Do not use this API in a production environment.
+>

 Generates images to Google Cloud Storage (GCS) using the Imagen model.

+This feature is in public preview and is not intended for production use.
+The API is subject to change.

 If the prompt was not blocked, but one or more of the generated images were filtered, the returned object will have a `filteredReason` property.
 If all images are filtered, the `images` array will be empty.